-If you're looking to craft 3D worlds and characters in 2021, these are the most popular programs to get it done!
+If you're looking to craft 3D worlds and characters, these are the most popular programs to get it done!

 Motion Designers work in a variety of programs, genres, and dimensions.
 While you can absolutely showcase eye-popping animation in 2D, there is no denying that 3D has grown more popular in the last few years.
 Companies of all sizes love to showcase their wares in stunning renders, and the hottest NFTs tend to be built in 3D software.
 So where should you begin?